 Client Or Employee Onboarding Journeys

-Bamboo HR says studies show that employees who felt their onboarding was effective were 18 times more likely to feel highly committed to their organisation.
+Hopkins HR says that a strong pre-onboarding experience can help reduce absenteeism among employees and boost commitment.
 In other words: when you manage how employees feel and what they experience when they first join your company, they’re more likely to stay.

 Automated messaging can help you do this.
 In fact, Century 21 does exactly that to onboard their new estate agents.
 This helps them keep new hires engaged, supported, and motivated while they’re finding their feet.